 Ben’s interests outside of work include skiing, jet boating, mountain biking and fishing as well as the involvement in the normal school routine of sports and cultural activities that a busy family has.
 As a family they enjoy being outdoors in nature as well as regular trips back to South Africa.

-In her role as a school trustee, she looks forward to supporting Cobham Intermediate with maintaining academic success and providing a wide range of opportunities, so all students receive a quality education, are prepared for high school and develop the skills they need to achieve their full potential.
+In her role as a school trustee, Glenys enjoys supporting Cobham Intermediate to maintain academic success and provide a wide range of opportunities, so all students receive a quality education, are prepared for high school, and develop the skills they need to achieve their full potential.

 Eddie has been the Principal of Cobham since October 2016 and prior to this was Principal at Diamond Harbour School for 6 years.
 Prior to Eddie’s principalships he taught Year 7 and 8 students in both the intermediate and full primary systems.
 His time in different school settings and time as a Year 7 & 8 teacher give him a clear understanding of what quality Year 7 & 8 education looks like.

 Eddie has been on various school BOTs since 2004 firstly as a staff representative, obviously as Principal, and he also sits on another BoT as a Ministerial Appointee.